 ACU offers courses in an online learning environment.
 Traditional students with a minimum GPA of 2.0 can enroll in online classes, not to exceed 50% of their total credits for a semester.
 This limit may be exceeded if classes required for a specific area of study are only offered online.
-This limit may also be waived for seniors with 12 or fewer credit hours remaining to complete their degree.
 Certain online courses may require prior approval before registering.
 Students have the option to take additional online courses during the summer semester.
 Students attending ACU on an F-1 visa through the Student Exchange Visitor Program must adhere to SEVP regulations.